Start here

 switch — the chain anchor is the same shape regardless.

-Tagging the receipt lets a verifier say this is a
+Tagging the proof lets a verifier say this is a

 commitment rather than this is some hash.